oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/printf/README.md

 You can compile and run this tutorial in the Eclipse* IDE (in Linux*) and the Visual Studio* IDE (in Windows*).
 For instructions, refer to the following link: [Intel® oneAPI DPC++ FPGA Workflows on Third-Party IDEs](https://software.intel.com/en-us/articles/intel-oneapi-dpcpp-fpga-workflow-on-ide)

 ## Examining the Reports
-Locate `report.html` in the `experimental_printf.prj/reports/` or `experimental_printf_s10_pac_report.prj/reports/` directory.
+Locate `report.html` in the `printf.prj/reports/` or `printf_s10_pac_report.prj/reports/` directory.
 Open the report in any of Chrome*, Firefox*, Edge*, or Internet Explorer*.

 ## Running the Sample

  1. Run the sample on the FPGA emulator (the kernel executes on the CPU):
      ```
-     ./experimental_printf.fpga_emu     (Linux)
+     ./printf.fpga_emu     (Linux)
-     experimental_printf.fpga_emu.exe   (Windows)
+     printf.fpga_emu.exe   (Windows)
      ```
 2. Run the sample on the FPGA device:
      ```
-     ./experimental_printf.fpga         (Linux)
+     ./printf.fpga         (Linux)
      ```

 ### Example of Output
 ```
-PASS Result1: Hello, World!
+Result1: Hello, World!
-PASS Result2: %
+Result2: %
-PASS Result3: 123
+Result3: 123
-PASS Result4: 123
+Result4: 123
-PASS Result5: 1.00
+Result5: 1.00
-PASS Result6: print slash_n \n
+Result6: print slash_n \n
-PASS Result7: Long: 650000
+Result7: Long: 650000
-PASS Result8: Preceding with blanks:       1977
+Result8: Preceding with blanks:       1977
-PASS Result9: Preceding with zeros: 0000001977
+Result9: Preceding with zeros: 0000001977
-PASS Resulta: Some different radices: 100 64 144 0x64 0144
+Result10: Some different radices: 100 64 144 0x64 0144
-PASS Resultb: ABCD
+Result11: ABCD
 ```

 ## Known issues and limitations

 There are some known issues with the experimental::printf and that's why the function is in the experimental namespace.
-We are actively resolving those issues.
-The following issues only happen in hardware (eumlator works fine).
+The following limitations exist when using experimental::printf() on FPGA hardware:

 * Printing string literals %s is not supported yet.
 You can put the string directly in the format as a workaround.
+For example: `PRINTF("Hello, World!\n")`
 * Printing pointer address %p is not supported yet.
-* In rare cases, if you have multiple PRINTF statements in the kernel, the order of printed data in the stdout might not obey the sequential order of those statements in the code.
+* If you have multiple PRINTF statements in the kernel, the order of printed data in the stdout might not obey the sequential order of those statements in the code.
 * Buffer is only flushed to stdout after the kernel finishes in hardware.